What Happens When The Anesthesia Wears Off ?

 However, the first surgical experience was better.

-Then I remember the rubber breathing cup was placed over my noise and I was asked to count backwards.
+Then I remember the rubber breathing cup was placed over my nose and I was asked to count backwards.
 The room started to swirl somewhat and then I was out.

 Sometime later I woke up in my hospital bed not feeling too bad.
 I remember my throat was a little sore.